ultralytics/ultralytics/docs/quickstart.md

 keywords: YOLOv8, object detection, segmentation, classification, pip, git, CLI, Python
 ---

-## Install
+## Install Ultralytics

-Install YOLOv8 via the `ultralytics` pip package for the latest stable release or by cloning the [https://github.com/ultralytics/ultralytics](https://github.com/ultralytics/ultralytics) repository for the most up-to-date version.
+Ultralytics provides various installation methods including pip, conda, and Docker.
+Install YOLOv8 via the `ultralytics` pip package for the latest stable release or by cloning the [Ultralytics GitHub repository](https://github.com/ultralytics/ultralytics) for the most up-to-date version.
+Docker can be used to execute the package in an isolated container, avoiding local installation.

 !!! example "Install"